Pangamma/T4-Permissions/docs/01-finding-problem-solving-solution.md

 | ------ | ------ |
 | ![Messy Wires](https://raw.githubusercontent.com/Pangamma/T4-Permissions/master/docs/includes/wires-messy.jpg) | ![Organized Wires](https://raw.githubusercontent.com/Pangamma/T4-Permissions/master/docs/includes/wires-organized.jpg) |

-We need a solution that is easy to use or else the rest of the team won't want to actually use it.
+We need a solution that is __easy to use or else the rest of the team won't want to actually use it__.
 Developers usually take the path of least resistance.
 So <b>take some ideas from the gaming scene</b>.
 In the gaming scene there is a concept known as permissions.

 ![permissions yaml example](https://raw.githubusercontent.com/Pangamma/T4-Permissions/master/docs/includes/permissions-yaml-config.png)